Lisa Faulkner

-Lisa Tamsin Faulkner (born 19 February 1972) is an actress, presenter and television chef.
-She has had roles in The Lover (1992), Dangerfield (1995), Brookside (1997-1998), Holby City (1999-2001), Spooks (2002), Burn It (2003), Murder in Suburbia (2004-2005), New Street Law (2006-2007), Murdoch Mysteries (2010-2012), EastEnders (2017), The Girl Before (2021).
+Lisa Tamsin Faulkner (born 19 February 1972) is an English actress, presenter and home cook.
+She has had roles in The Lover (1992), Dangerfield (1995), Brookside (1997–1998), Holby City (1999–2001), Spooks (2002), Burn It (2003), Murder in Suburbia (2004–2005), New Street Law (2006–2007), Murdoch Mysteries (2010–2012), EastEnders (2017) and The Girl Before (2021).

-Faulkner has also carved out a career as a television chef, having won Celebrity MasterChef as a contestant in 2010.
+Faulkner has also carved out a career as a TV presenter and cook, having won Celebrity MasterChef as a contestant in 2010.

 Early life

 Faulkner was born in Merton, London, to David Faulkner and Julie (née Day).
 She lived in Esher and was educated at Tiffin Girls' School in Kingston upon Thames.
 When she was sixteen, her mother, Julie, died from throat cancer.
 Faulkner has since discussed her bereavement in a number of newspaper and magazine interviews.

 Career

 At the age of 16, Faulkner was approached by a modelling scout while she was waiting on the platform of a London tube station.

 In 1992, she made her first acting appearance in The Lover.
 At age 23, Faulkner played the part of Alison Dangerfield in the TV drama Dangerfield.
 She also starred in the 1995 film A Feast at Midnight.
 In 1996, she appeared in And The Beat Goes On.
 Two years later, she played Louise Hope in the Channel 4 soap Brookside.
 Between 1999 and 2001, she played Victoria Merrick in Holby City.

 In the TV show Spooks, her character Helen Flynn was killed off in only the second episode of the first series, having her hand and face burnt in a deep fat fryer before being shot in the head at point-blank range.
 In 2004, she starred on ITV as D.S.
 Emma Scribbins ("Scribbs") in Murder in Suburbia, in which she played a CID policewoman in company with Caroline Catz, who played her boss, D.I.
 Ashurst.
 The show returned for a second series in 2005, with Scribbs adopting the then popular fashion style of "boho-chic".
 In 2006, she starred in the TV series New Street Law.
 From June 2008, Faulkner narrated the BBC One show Heir Hunters, replacing Nadia Sawalha, until 2017.